Zmrbk/TemplateAgnecy/README.md

 # TemplateAgnecy
-Used HTML, CSS, Bootstrap, Jquery, JavaScript
+Used HTML, CSS, Bootstrap, Jquery, JavaScript, with adaptive
-With adaptive